jostylr/role-dnd-hybrid/src/rules.md

 easier spell can be deducted from the cost of the higher spell.

 If one tries to cast a spell that is unfamiliar and unprepared, then the complexity is tripled for the purposes of the spell check.
+It is only doubled if it can be read from a scroll or book.

 ### Failed Casting